k9mail/k9mail-docs/docs/accounts/add.md

 Available options are:

 * None: This doesn't use any transport security at all.
-* SSL/TLS (if available): TLS is used but the server's certificate isn't checked for validity.
-* **SSL/TLS (always)**: TLS is used and the server's certificate is checked.
+* SSL/TLS: TLS is used.
-* STARTTLS (if available): The STARTTLS method is used if available, but the server's certificate isn't checked.
-If STARTTLS is not available, no encryption is used at all.
-* **STARTTLS (always)**: The STARTTLS method is used and the server's certificate is checked.
+* STARTTLS: The STARTTLS method is used.

+TLS and STARTTLS are both secure so it does not matter which you use, as long as it is supported by your outgoing mail provider.

 **Port**: The port number your provider's SMTP is listening on.
 This may be *465* or *587*, and in rare cases *25*, depending on the configuration and transport security settings of your server and K-9.